-I’ve been writing on a little post it note and sending it in her lunch box every day.
-Since I’ve surpassed my ‘I love you’ quota for the moment, I decided to spark it up with some animal quiz questions instead.
+I’ve been writing on a little post it note and sending it in her lunch box every single day.
+Since I’ve surpassed my ‘I love you’ quota for the moment, I decided to change it up with some animal quiz questions instead.

 When it was time for morning tea, Miss Possum would read the question and when I picked her up from her classroom she would excitedly give me the answer.
 We have both really enjoyed this simple connecting (and educational) activity.